 Step 0a (case A).
-If the NWDAF containing AnLF that wants to perform inference and does not have a model, it discovers an NWDAF containing MTLF from NRF and sends a subscription request for a model to the NWDAF containing MTLF using Nnwdaf_MLModelProvision_Subscribe.
+The NWDAF containing AnLF that wants to perform inference and does not have a model, it discovers an NWDAF containing MTLF from NRF and sends a subscription request for a model to the NWDAF containing MTLF using Nnwdaf_MLModelProvision_Subscribe.